IKImageSizeKit

 4. Avoid tiny captions that depend on one exact crop.

-5. Pick the frame before publishing when your workflow allows it.
+6. If custom upload is not available, pick the best frame before publishing when your workflow allows it.

-6. Do not assume a long-form custom thumbnail upload flow applies to Shorts.
+7. Do not assume a long-form 16:9 thumbnail workflow applies to Shorts.

 YouTube Shorts thumbnail size FAQ